CrassusXY/Obrazy-2/README.md

 Simple PGM image processing program.

 ## Running the program
-After cloning repository simplyt run ` make ` command.
+After cloning the repository simply run ` make ` command.
 Later you can run the program using `./obrazy`.

 ## Available image operations
 `-Load`